gonza-peralta/flask-celery/README.md

 ## How to execute

+Before, post a user with name = John and surname = Connor

-We need execute four modules:
+After that, we need execute four modules:

 * '$> python -m app.manage' : This execute our flask app
 * 'celery -A celerytask.tasks:celery worker --loglevel=info': This execute our
   celery workers who dispatch our task

 Then, at the same time execute:
-* '$> python -m executertask.executer' and '$> python -m executerrequest.executer'
+* '$> python -m executertask.executer' & '$> python -m executerrequest.executer'